react-navigation/react-navigation.github.io/docs/getting-started.md

 npm install @react-navigation/core@next @react-navigation/native@next
 ```

-When you use a navigator, you'll need to follow the installation instructions of that navigator for any additional configuration.
+> When you use a navigator (such as stack navigator), you'll need to follow the installation instructions of that navigator for any additional configuration.

-Continue to ["Hello React Navigation"](hello-react-navigation.html) to start writing some code.
+Continue to ["Hello React Navigation"](hello-react-navigation.md) to start writing some code.